Azure-Samples/aml-hardware-accelerated-models/README.md

-# AzureML FPGA Samples
+# Azure Machine Learning Hardware Accelerated Models Powered by Project Brainwave - Samples

 ## Getting Started
-These samples assume you have are familiar with the AzureML FPGA product.
+These samples assume you are familiar with the Azure ML Hardware Accelerated Models (HAM) product.
 If not, you can read more [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-accelerate-with-fpgas).

 ### Prerequisites
-- You must first have created an AzureML BrainwaveContainerImage using the [Quickstart](https://github.com/Microsoft/aml-fpga-preview/blob/master/notebooks/project-brainwave-quickstart.ipynb) notebook.
-You can use AzureML FPGA Images that were not built from the Quickstart, but you will have to update the input and output tensor names when deploying your sample client.
+- You must first have created an Azure ML BrainwaveContainerImage using the [Quickstart](https://github.com/Microsoft/aml-fpga-preview/blob/master/notebooks/project-brainwave-quickstart.ipynb) notebook.
+You can use Azure ML FPGA Images that were not built from the Quickstart, but you will have to update the input and output tensor names when deploying your sample client.

 ### Quickstart
 ```